wveit/GLCameraView/README.md

 # JPL-AR-Framework
 This project is an Augmented Reality (AR) Framework, designed to display data from JPL's Watertrek system.
-However are general purpose and can be used for multiple applications.
+However, the functions are general purpose and can be used for multiple applications.
+This framework is written in Java for the Android Platform.

 ## This project's approach to AR
 There are different ways to approach AR.